The BFI have published the latest version of their annual publication, the BFI Statistical Yearbook 2013, which focuses on data collected in 2012.

 12. London has 55% of the UK film industry as a whole but only 30% of the distribution companies.

 13. In 2012 there were 78 millions rentals of feature films on physical discs (down 9% on 2011).
 Interestingly 54% were by post, meaning DVD rental shops are not dead yet.
 Average rental costs £2.94

-14. Video on Demand (VoD) has doubled in size since 2011, now making up a larger share than physical rentals (£229m for rental and £243m for VoD).
+14. Video on Demand (VoD) in the UK film industry has doubled in size since 2011, now making up a larger share than physical rentals (£229m for rental and £243m for VoD).

 15. 25% of Internet users over 12 years old have downloaded or streamed a feature film online.

 16. The film industry provided £3.8bn to UK GDP in 2012.